How to build a powerful Confluence AI agent in 2026

 Practical use cases for a unified AI agent

-When your Confluence AI agent can draw from a unified knowledge base, it can handle situations that the native tools just can’t.
+When your Confluence AI agent can draw from a unified knowledge base, it can handle a wide variety of situations.
 Here are a couple of practical use cases of what that looks like.

 Powering instant internal support in Slack

-An employee has a question about the company’s expense policy.
-Instead of bugging someone in a public channel or trying to find the right page in Confluence, they just ask the eesel AI bot in a direct message.
-The bot, which has learned from the official HR docs in Confluence, gives an immediate, correct answer and even provides a link to the source page.
-Fewer interruptions for the HR team, and employees get what they need right away.
+An employee has a question about the company's expense policy.
+To save time, they just ask the eesel AI bot in a direct message.
+The bot, which has learned from the official HR docs in Confluence, gives an immediate, correct answer and provides a link to the source page.
+This ensures employees get what they need right away while keeping HR teams focused on high-level tasks.
 This is a great example of internal support in Slack.

-A screenshot showing the eesel AI Confluence AI agent answering an employee's question directly within Slack, providing instant internal support.
+A screenshot showing the eesel AI Confluence AI agent answering an employee

 Automating frontline customer service in Zendesk

 A customer sends in a support ticket asking how to set up a new feature.
 The eesel AI agent reads the request, pulls the setup guide from your Confluence knowledge base, and checks it against similar past tickets from Zendesk to give a clear, step-by-step answer.
-Automating frontline customer service like this resolves tickets in seconds, so your support team can focus on more complex problems.
+Zendesk's robust ticketing ecosystem makes it the perfect environment for automating frontline customer service in this way, helping to resolve tickets efficiently.

 This screenshot demonstrates the Confluence AI agent acting as a copilot within a helpdesk, drafting a detailed response to a customer query.